Anta's investment is accelerating, and the main brand should feel some pressure.

 Image from Anta Sports' semi - annual report, Huaxin Securities Research Institute

 Undoubtedly, the Anta Group currently has the ability to acquire other high - quality targets.
-However, the slowdown in the growth rate of mature sports brands is an inevitable trend.
+However, it is an inevitable trend that the growth rate of mature sports brands will slow down.

-Some believe that the slight decline of Anta's main brand in the fourth quarter may be due to the weak performance during the Double Eleven shopping festival.
-According to the previous semi - annual report, the gross profit margin of Anta's main brand also decreased by 1.7 percentage points year - on - year, mainly due to the increased cost investment in some professional product categories and new product categories, as well as the increased proportion of online business.
+Some believe that the slight decline of the Anta main brand in the fourth quarter may be due to the weak performance during the Double Eleven shopping festival.
+According to the previous semi - annual report, the gross profit margin of the Anta main brand also decreased by 1.7 percentage points year - on - year, mainly due to the increased cost investment in some professional product categories and new product categories, as well as the increased proportion of online business.

-Zhongtai Securities pointed out that in 2026, Anta's main brand aims to "reverse the decline and achieve growth", and both Anta and FILA brands face downward pressure on operating profit margins.
+Zhongtai Securities pointed out that in 2026, the goal of the Anta main brand is to "reverse the decline and achieve growth", and both Anta and FILA brands face downward pressure on operating profit margins.
 While other brands remain stable, Jack Wolfskin may drag down the performance in the new year, and the group's overall profit margin is also under pressure.

 *Disclaimer: